fractaledmind/enlitenment/README.md

 # En*lite*nment

-`enlitenment` is a [Rails application template script](https://guides.rubyonrails.org/rails_application_templates.html) that will automatically upgrade your application to production-ready.
-It leads you along the path to SQLite on Rails enlightenment.
+`enlitenment` is a [Rails application template script](https://guides.rubyonrails.org/rails_application_templates.html) that will lead you along the path to SQLite on Rails enlightenment.

 Achieving SQLite on Rails nirvana requires 4 critical pieces: